The History of Cricket

 When both sides have been in and out, including the not outs — that’s the end of the game.

-If you have any questions concerning the details of these rules please remember, like many things in England, pints are not compulsory but may assist with your enjoyment.
+If you have any questions concerning the details of these rules please remember, like many things in England, pints of beer are not compulsory but may assist with your enjoyment.
 One or two will most certainly help when explaining the intricacies and finer points of the game!

 The England Cricket Team in 1899